khristine-g/Portfolio-website/README.md

 A gallery of my best projects, each with:

 ✅ A project title & description

-✅ Technologies used (React, Rails, etc.)
+✅ Technologies used (React, Rails)

 ✅ Live demo & GitHub repository links

 📩 Contact Section